mazenaboelanin/realestate_web_app/README.md

 ## Installation

-Before you can run this project, you must have Node.js, npm, and React Native CLI or Expo CLI installed on your machine.
+Before you can run this project, you must have Node.js, npm on your machine.

 1. Clone this repository: